edjCase/motoko_xml/README.md

 Where `{{Version}}` should be replaced with the latest release from https://github.com/Gekctek/motoko_numbers/releases/

-2. Add `xtendedNumbers` as a value in the dependencies list
+2. Add `xtended-numbers` as a value in the dependencies list
-3. Run `./build.sh` which runs the vessel command to install the package
+3. Run `make` which runs the vessel command to install the package

 # API